Neutis/neutis-docs/docs/connectivity/usb-ethernet.md

-## USB-Ethernet SSH

-Neutis Dev Board has a USB OTG port which allows you to connect to your Neutis using USB cable.
+Neutis Dev Board has a USB OTG port which allows connecting your Mac or PC to Neutis using a USB cable.

-In order to do this, plug in a MicroUSB cable from USB OTG port to your computer.

 <div style="text-align: center;"><img src="../../img/connectivity/neutis_usb_otg_connected.png" style="width: 700px;"></div><br>

-You will get a new Ethernet device whose IP address is ```192.168.2.15```.
+You will see a new Ethernet device whose IP address is ```192.168.2.15```.

 ```bash